 What are the symptoms and side effects of ketosis?
-How do you know when you have reached ketosis?
+And how do you know when you have reached it?

 A big part of the ketogenic diet is entering ketosis, where your body produces ketones.
 When this happens, you begin burning fat for energy, helping you to lose weight at a more rapid pace.

 It isn’t always easy to know when you have reached ketosis, but there are a few telltale signs that you’ve entered ketosis that you can look out for, here are some of the signs and symptoms that you’re in ketosis.